Andy Taylor (The Andy Griffith Show): Community life

-One error here in Andy's community service is his being both the elected sheriff and a town councilmember; under North Carolina law he could not do both.
+One error here in Andy's community service is his being both the elected sheriff and a town council member; under North Carolina law he could not do both.

 Overview

 Other relatives include Bee's sister Nora (who would also be Andy's aunt), who pays a visit in one episode.
 In another episode, Andy tells Barney that Aunt Bee is heavily against alcohol due to her brother's trouble with the bottle.
-It is unclear whether this brother is meant to be Andy's father, or one of Andy's uncles.
+It is unclear whether this brother is meant to be Andy's father or one of Andy's uncles.
+Andy's parents are not seen, heard, or discussed in any episode, and appear to have died some time ago.

 Andy went to school in Mayberry and graduated from Mayberry Union High.
 One 3rd-season episode #19 "Class Reunion" had Andy and Barney finding their old high school yearbook—the pictures are the actual high school photographs of Andy Griffith and Don Knotts.
 Their year of graduation was set in 1945, implying they were born between 1926-1928 (likely 1927).

 In the yearbook, Andy's middle name is listed as Jackson.
 Barney's middle name is listed as Milton.
 In a later episode, Andy's middle name is Samuel.
 Over the length of the series, Barney had three different middle names.
 Andy's first job was working in the movie theater.